josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # Compliance {#compliance}

-The LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable polcies noted in {{board-policies}}.
+The LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable polcies noted in {{llc-policies}}.
 In addition, actions and activities of the LLC must be consistent with 501(c)(3) purposes.

 The LLC shall report to ISOC on the implementation of its compliance plan on an annual basis.

 # Fundraising Practices {#fundraising-practices}

 When the LLC conducts fundraising, it will substantiate charitable contributions on behalf of ISOC.
 The LLC will evaluate and facilitate state, federal, and other applicable law and regulatory compliance for ISOC and/or the LLC with respect to such fundraising activities.
-In addition, the LLC shall ensure that all fundrasing activities are conducted in compliance with any polcies developed by the LLC, including but not limited to those noted in {{board-policies}}.
+In addition, the LLC shall ensure that all fundrasing activities are conducted in compliance with any polcies developed by the LLC, including but not limited to those noted in {{llc-policies}}.

 # Transition Considerations {#transition-considerations}